 Reducing bad breath

-Cavities stem from tooth decay
+Cavities stem from tooth decay.
+They

 Reducing inflammation and improving gum health

-It is not safe for people with allergies to coconuts or coconut oil to try this technique.
+It is not safe for people with allergies to coconuts or coconut oil to try this technique with coconut oil.
 Otherwise, there are no known risks.